t-foster/t-foster.github.io/StartingTesting.md

         * You can't do TDD if you don't even have tests.
 I want my people to have this option.
     * Bisect when a problem was introduced
     * Performance Profiling
+        * Find the slow points by tests
     * Dynamic Analysis
         * Code sanitizers
             * Undefined behavior
             * Address violations
             * Memory leaks
             * Thread safety
-            * Write thetests first, prove their usefulness, then enable sanitizers and be terrified that your code does some jank stuff.
+            * Write the tests first, prove their usefulness, then enable sanitizers and be terrified that your code does some jank stuff.
+There are probably some testisms with uninitialized variables that need to be set.
         * Valgrind
+            * Find memory leaks
     * Fuzz testing
         * Unit and integration testing are a useful first step for starting with fuzz testing.
         * You can recreate fuzz testing findings in a unit test to have them persist